Q: What is the AWS Storage Gateway service?

 Yes, using the AWS Management Console you can restrict the bandwidth between your tape and volume gateway and AWS based on a rate that you provide.
 You can specify individual rates for inbound and outbound traffic.

-You can use Amazon CloudWatch to monitor the performance metrics for your AWS Storage Gateway, giving you insight into storage, bandwidth, throughput, and latency.
-These metrics are accessible from the AWS Management Console.
-Please refer to our technical documentation to learn more how, and to the CloudWatch details and pricing pages.
+You can use Amazon CloudWatch to monitor the performance metrics for your gateway, giving you insight into storage, bandwidth, throughput, and latency.
+These metrics are accessible directly from CloudWatch; or by following links in the AWS Storage Gateway Console, which take you directly to the CloudWatch metrics for the resource being viewed.
+Please refer to the CloudWatch details and pricing pages for additional information.

 Q: How can I measure the bandwidth used by my gateway?